Submitty/submitty.github.io/_docs/sysadmin/worker_installation.md

     (as the `submitty` user).

-4. You will also need to enable this connection for the root user with the `submitty_daemon` user ssh keys by adding the following lines to the `/root/.ssh/config` file:
+4. You will also need to enable this connection for the root user (using the `submitty_daemon` user ssh keys) by adding the following lines to the `/root/.ssh/config` file:

     ```
-    Host worker1.cs.rpi.edu
+    Host worker1.myuniversity.edu
     IdentityFile /home/submitty_daemon/.ssh/id_rsa

-    Host worker2.cs.rpi.edu
+    Host worker2.myuniversity.edu
     User submitty
-    ProxyJump submitty@worker1.cs.rpi.edu
+    ProxyJump submitty@worker1.myuniversity.edu
     IdentityFile /home/submitty_daemon/.ssh/id_rsa
     ```